jadia/jadia.github.io/_posts/2020-12-15-python-fan-speed.md

   card: summary_large_image
 ---

-I have a habit of putting my ultrabook on bed (vents are blocked) because the fans rarly start.
+I have a habit of putting my ultrabook on bed (vents are blocked) because the fans rarely start.
 But when it does I make sure to give enough room for fans to work.

 Below is a script I made to get notification on Ubuntu when fan starts.
 It requires `psutil` to be installed.